Here’s a list of 5 things you need to look at as you approach retirement

 If you’re looking to retire over the next few years, what does your financial picture look like today?
 Establish your net worth by adding up your assets (home, investments, pension, real estate…) and then subtracting the amount of debt you have owing.
 Knowing your net worth will give you a great starting point as you begin planning for retirement.

-Tip: Use the Organize Your Life Worksheet in the Free Resources Tab to get all of your financial information down in one place.
+Tip: Use the Organizing Your Wealth Plan Worksheet to get all of your financial information down in one place.

 How much will your retirement lifestyle cost?
 Will it be sustainable throughout your retirement?
 Most estimates predict a spending rate of 70% of your preretirement income.
 Although this is not always the case.
 You need to determine what type of lifestyle you want to have and the price tag associated with that lifestyle.

-Tip: Use the Budget Calculator in the Free Resources Tab to get an idea of what expenses you can expect in retirement.
+Tip: Use the Cash Flow Analysis to get an idea of what expenses you can expect in retirement.

 As I’ve previously mentioned, retiring with debt is possible as long as it’s under control.
 You should still pay down your debt as much as possible to avoid an unnecessary burden on your cash flow in retirement.